corenzan/wordpress/README.md

 ## About

-- Use docker-compose to orchestrate your services
+- Use docker-compose to orchestrate your services.
-- Use composer to manage PHP extensions, the WordPress installation, third-party themes and plugins
+- Use composer to manage PHP extensions, the WordPress installation, third-party themes, plugins, and translations.
-- Use Git to track your own made themes and plugins
+- Use Git to track your own made themes and plugins.

 ## Usage